Neuroscience is the study of the brain and the rest of the nervous system in humans and other animals.

 - Minimum academic entry requirements: BBB.

-- Other mandatory requirements: Minimum of two science subjects, including either Biology or Human Biology or Chemistry at B or above.
+- Other mandatory requirements: Biology or Human Biology or Chemistry A-level at Grades A or B.

 Accepted Science subjects: